Helping One Rider at a Time

-The Optimum Youth Equestrian Scholarship (OYES) was founded by Mandy Collier, certified equine sports massage therapist, dressage rider, and owner of Optimum Equine LLC.
+The Optimum Youth Equestrian Scholarship (OYES) was founded by Mandy Collier, certified equine sports massage therapist,

 The mission of OYES is to “provide opportunities for youth aged 17-27 from marginalized communities to become involved or stay involved in horse sports through financial awards and mentorship focusing on not only horsemanship and equestrian pursuits, but also career planning and education” (OYES Website).

 By providing financial support in tandem with mentorship, OYES focuses on closing the gap between those who have faced economic hardships and discrimination based on race, sexual orientation, and gender identity in the horse world.